Yves Rocher 2006 EDP

 Rose Absolue

 Yves Rocher Rose Absolue is an Eau de Parfum launched in 2006, created by Christine Nagel.
-The fragrance opens with Cinnamon, settles into a heart of Rose, and dries down to a base of Patchouli, Cedar, and Tonka Bean.
+Rose Absolue opens with Cinnamon, settles into a heart of Rose, and dries down to a base of Cedar, Patchouli, and Tonka Bean.
+Yves Rocher's Rose Absolue carries an Acquired verdict, a warm spicy-led wear.

 A bittersweet symphony for rose lovers, Rose Absolue is universally adored for its jammy, boozy depth but widely mourned for its discontinuation.
 If you can track down a bottle, you're in for a treat; just be prepared for the hunt.